 - Helpfulness: Rather than strive to get the customer off the phone as quickly as possible, associates should try to gain as much insight into what the client needs, even if the customer himself is unable to verbalize it.

-- Honesty: The worst thing that agents can do is lie to customers.
+- Honesty: The worst thing that associates can do is lie to customers.
 Associates need to be truthful in cases when they cannot resolve the customer’s issue.

 - Politeness: Customers want to feel that the organization respects them and as the face of the organization during that conversation, associates need to make sure they conduct the conversation with absolute politeness.